 - Select a repository from the drop-down menu.

 - Determine a search type and add the search parameters.

 The search type depends on your repository and artifact.

 For example, you can use the gavc search type to search for the Maven artifacts.

 Provide a group ID, artifact ID, version ID, or classifier parameters for the search on local repositories.Note:

-On remote repositories the search requires a group ID, artifact ID, and version ID.
-You can not use the wild card character asterisk (*) as a search parameter.
+On remote repositories, the search requires a group ID, artifact ID, and version ID.
+You cannot use the asterisk (*) as a search parameter.

 The group ID is the organization that published the artifact.

 For example, org.springframework.